zyairelai/futures-hero/README.md

 LEVERAGE TRADING IS A HIGH RISK GAME.
 PLEASE MANAGE YOUR RISK LEVEL BEFORE USING MY SCRIPT.

 # WALLET MANAGEMENT TUTORIAL
 This is a very simple, yet, ridiculously high risk with high return.
 Hence, wallet management is the priority of this project.
 The recommendation trade amount in this project is 5% of your Futures Wallet for 1 position.
 ```
 For Example, I trade only BTCUSDT.
 I have 10 USDT in my Futures Wallet.
-I will place maximum only 0.5 USDT for one trade.
+The maximum amount that I will place for one position is 0.5 USDT.

-If I want to trade both BTCUSDT and ETHUSDT at the same time, and I want to place 0.5 USDT for one single position.
+If I want to trade both BTCUSDT and ETHUSDT at the same time, and I want to place 0.5 USDT for each position.
 This will require my futures wallet to have at least 20 USDT to do so.
 So I can place 0.5 USDT for BTCUSDT position and 0.5 USDT for ETHUSDT position.
+The total trade amount in this case will be 1 USDT, which is 5% of 20 USDT in your whole Futures Wallet.

 REMEMBER 5% IS THE KEY
 ```